Which place is cheaper, Dayton or Washington?

 Washington is bigger, and its population is about 3.5 times larger than the population of Dayton.
 When comparing the population of Washington vs. Dayton, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Dayton and Washington during the summer are popular places to visit.
 The hiking, the city activities, the music scene, and the family-friendly experiences are the main draw to Washington this time of year.

 In July, Washington is generally around the same temperature as Dayton.
-Temperatures in Washington average around 79°F (26°C), and Dayton stays around 78°F (26°C).
+Daily temperatures in Washington average around 79°F (26°C), and Dayton fluctuates around 78°F (26°C).

 In Dayton, it's very sunny this time of the year.
 It's quite sunny in Washington.
 In the summer, Washington often gets around the same amount of sunshine as Dayton.
 Washington gets 278 hours of sunny skies this time of year, while Dayton receives 298 hours of full sun.

 Washington usually gets around the same amount of rain in July as Dayton.
 Washington gets 3.5 inches (88 mm) of rain, while Dayton receives 3.4 inches (86 mm) of rain this time of the year.